mercedesb/team-dang-productivity/README.md

 - [Auto Rename Tag](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-rename-tag): Automatically rename paired HTML/XML tag, same as Visual Studio IDE does.

 ### Testing
 - [Switch to test](https://marketplace.visualstudio.com/items?itemName=eskimoblood.create-test): This extension will open the coresponding test file for the opened source file.
-If the file not exists, it will create a new one.
+If the file does not exist, it will create a new one.
 ### Linting
 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint): Integrates ESLint into VS Code.